foster-curtis/chess/classNotes.md

 - Make your code easy to understand so others who read it understand what you are doing
 - How do we move a pice on the Chess Board? *Add a MovePiece() method to your ChessBoard class!*

+## Inner Classes, Lambdas
+- Class within a class.
+You still have one top-level class per file, but you can hide other classes within another class
+- Static Inner Classes, Local Inner Classes, Anonymous Inner Classes, Inner Classes

+- Static Inner Class:
+  - Can be created independent of it's outer class (becuase of `static` keyword)

+- Inner Class:
+  - Now that there is no static, the inner class can see all other information about the outer class.
+It has access to the parent `.this` pointer! (`OuterClass.this`)

+- Local Inner Class:
+  - Used within a function
+  - Knows all the information (Local Variables, Function Parameters etc.) within the scope of the function that it was called.
+If returned out of the function, it retains all of that information!

+- Closure: Close around the surrounding creation state
+- Factory Pattern:
+  - **Look up videos on the factory pattern because that was very confusing**
+  - Implements the principle of closure.
+Allows you to retain information that was only in the scope of a function and carry it with a class to the rest of the program

+- Anonymous Classes:
+  - Forget about the syntax of actually declaring a class
+  - Used when you're implementing an interface.
+Implement the methods right in line with the call to the interface constructor.
+NEVER do this if you're implementing a large interface!

+- Lambda Functions:
+  -Works **ONLY** with a Functional Interface:
+    -An interface that only defines **one** Method
+  - Used to shorten a Functional Interface
+  - Use cases: When a function takes as a parameter a class that implements a funcitonal interface
+  - Syntax: `functionBeingCalled((parameters) -> returnValue))`
+    - Ex: `(a,b) -> {if (a > b) {return a + b};}`
+  - Lambda knows the interface type and the return type of the single method of the functional interface.
+This makes it so that you don't have to include that information in the function call!

+## I/O and ****

+### I/O Streams
+- Has read and write methods depending on whether its an input or an output
+- The concept of a stream is actually based on a river: its first in, first out
+-